HenryRabelo/android-debloat-script/README.md

 • Android SIM ToolKit (I mean, the only function of this one is to pester you about SIM Card advertising.
 You can keep this one if being buggered is desirable.)

 ###### Kept:
 • Google One Time Init (It is used to start Google Services after your phones first setup.
-Repportedly, the phone may present issues after its removal.
+Reportedly, the phone may present issues after its removal.
 Disabling its internet access through NetGuard should suffice.
 Proceed at your own discretion.) \
 • Android System WebView (It is used by many apps to provide web browser / services functionality.
 It should not be removed due to its core system functionality.
 Proceed at your own discretion.) \
 • Device Health Services (It is used to provide adaptable battery functionality.
 It should not be removed due to its extreme usefulness.
 Disabling its internet access through NetGuard will suffice.) \
+• Text to Speech (It is used to transform text output into sound output.
+It probably should not be removed, since it is used for accessibility options.
+Proceed at your own discretion.)
 • Print Service Recommendation (Little information was found on this packages functionality.
 As such, it probably should not be removed.
 Proceed at your own discretion.)

+##### After Debloating:
+###### Installing Base Apps:
+After the script is run, you will need to install the following apps from F-Droid: \
+• OpenBoard (At which point you can uninstall GBoard completely) \
+• Simple Mobile Tools \
+• Librem One Apps \
+• Aurora Store \
+• Fennec Firefox \
+• PDF Viewer Plus \
+• NetGuard

+###### Changing Android Configurations:
+It is also important to change the following Android Configurations:
+• Turn off Mobile Web, Bluetooth and Location Services, turning them back on only when needed \
+• Battery: Adaptable Battery = ON (Optional, but highly recommended) \
+• Screen: Adaptable Brightness = ON (optional, but highly recommended) \
+• Security and Location - Lockscreen Preferences - On lock screen: Hide confidential content = YES \
+• Security and Location: Show passwords = OFF \
+• Accounts - Google: Remove Account = YES \
+• Google - Advertisements: Opt out of advertisement personalization = ON \
+• Google - Advertisements: Redefine publicity code = YES \
+• Google - Backup: Make Google Drive backups = OFF \
+• Google - Location - Advanced - Google location precision: Better location precision = OFF

+###### Editing Android Quick Settings Menu:
+I personally recommend editing your quick settings menu to the following order, to allow better control to what settings are enabled at all times:
+• Wi-Fi \
+• Mobile network \
+• Bluetooth \
+• Location \
+• Do not disturb \
+• Airplane mode \
+• Power Savings \
+• Automatic rotation \
+• Flashlight

+###### Wrapping up:
+To wrap up this guide, you should do the following procedures:
+• Turn off USB Debugging and Developer Mode, to regain the Blackbox-like sate of your phone \
+• Opt out of carrier SMS Advertising and Telemarketing (Availability dependant on the country) \
+• Opt out of Debit Card and Credit Card data collection \
+• Reboot your device once more